 Helicopter company in Kobe Bryant crash sues 2 air traffic controllers

-One of them declined pilot's request for radar assistance, new suit claims
+One of the controllers declined a pilot's request for radar assistance, the suit claims

-The company operating the helicopter that crashed in January and killed basketball star Kobe Bryant, his daughter Gianna and seven others is suing two air traffic controllers who it says are to blame for the accident, according to multiple reports.
+The company operating the helicopter that crashed in January -- killing retired NBA star Kobe Bryant, his daughter Gianna and seven others -- is suing two air traffic controllers who it says are to blame for the accident, according to multiple reports.

-Island Express Helicopters alleges the crash was the result of "a series of erroneous acts and/or omissions" by two air traffic controllers at the Southern California TRACON.
+Island Express Helicopters alleges the crash was the result of "a series of erroneous acts and/or omissions" by two air traffic controllers at the Southern California TRACON (Terminal Radar Approach Control).

 A cross-complaint was filed in Los Angeles County Superior Court last week.